 A film was made of the entire event (and may actually have been the purpose of the event), but whether any copies still exist this writer is not sure.
 The unique "double" wedding made newspapers around the area and publicity pamphlets were mailed around the nation.

-A little over 100 years later Main Street is hosting dinner in the very same downtown, with a table stretching from the Post Office/Courthouse at the head of State Line Avenue, south to the site of the historic wedding (and a bit beyond).
+A little over 100 years later Main Street is hosting dinner in the very same downtown, with a table stretching from the Post Office/Courthouse end of State Line Avenue, south to the site of the historic wedding (and a bit beyond).

-We are excited to see the community come out for what we are hoping is the historic event of our century, Dine on the Line 2016 - with vendors to browse, great music from The Moss Brothers Band, and dinner from Naaman’s Championship Barbecue.
+We are excited to see the community come out for what we are hoping is the historic event of our century, Dine on the Line 2017 - with vendors to browse, great music from the Dusty Rose Band, and a custom downtown dinner creation by the chefs of Pecan Point Brewery and Verona Restaurant.

 Thanks to Jamie Simmons at Texarkana Museum Systems for providing the photo of the 1915 wedding and the spark of interest for this story.